Chapter 3 Basic Data Cleaning with OpenRefine

 - Right now the data is sorted by

-first, what if we wanted to sort byDSLD ID
+Brand Namefirst, what if we wanted to sort byDSLD ID? - Under

 - You can edit your sort by selecting